niplav/site/masturbation_and_attractiveness.md

 ### No Objective Decision Process for Approaching

-One possible criticism of the above experiment could be that no clear method of establishing of whom to approach was used.
+One possible criticism of the experiment could be that no clear method of establishing of whom to approach was used.
 This is a fair criticism, since attractiveness is a subjective evaluation criterion.
 However, one must also consider that subjective judgements of attractiveness correlate strongly both within cultures as well as cross-culturally (see [Coetzee et al.
 2013](./doc/psychology/attractiveness/cross_cultural_agreement_in_facial_attractiveness_preferences_coetzee_2014.pdf "Cross-Cultural Agreement in Facial Attractiveness Preferences: The Role of Ethnicity and Gender")).

 Another possible method would have been to approach people completely randomly, which would have reduced bias significantly.
 However, it would also have made the result less useful, since it seems like people who practice NoFap care about their attractiveness to a very certain demographic (namely, conventionally attractive women from their late teens to early thirties).

 On the other hand, it might have been interesting to observe how older people would react to cold approach.

 Yet another method could be to put the decision of approaching to second person who doesn't know about the duration since the last masturbation.
-This person and the person approaching would meet twice, at least 90 days apart, and the decider would choose who would be approached by the experimenter.
+This person and the approacher could meet twice, at least 90 days apart, and the decider would choose who would be approached by the experimenter.
 For me, this didn't work, since proposing this to any acquantainces would have been not socially acceptable.

 Another possible bias in choosing whom to approach could be that